Kanazawa's Gastronomic Take-Out. 4 recommended gourmet restaurants that will make you look forward to your return trip.

 Also noteworthy are the seasonal rice balls, such as "Okoge", which is available only in limited quantities and allows you to enjoy the simple taste of rice, "Hamo no ume plum paste" in summer, and "Gohan chestnut rice" in autumn.
 It is also nice that all the rice balls are made after the order is placed.
 Set menus with side dishes are also available for takeout.

-Noto beef stewed in a sweet soy sauce broth: 300 yen, Kaga lotus root kinpira, Noto shiitake mushroom umami: 250 yen each (tax not included)
+Noto beef stewed in a sweet sauce 430 yen, Kaga lotus root kinpira, Noto shiitake mushrooms fried in a sweet soy sauce sauce sauce, 380 yen each

 - Kettle Cooked Rice Ball Mitsuya